cseanburns/personal_knowledge_mgmt/lecturetranscripts/1-email-management.md

     - Duffy, J. (2019).
 11 Tips for Managing Email More Efficiently.
 Retrieved 19 July 2022, from [PC Mag][pcmag]
     - Haupt, A. (2021).
 Overwhelmed by email?
 Here’s how to get that inbox under control.
 The Washington Post.
 Retrieved from [Washington Post][washPost]
     - Tips and Tools for Managing Email.
 (2021).
-Retrieved 19 July 2022, from
-      [Colorado College][cocollege]
+Retrieved from [Colorado College][cocollege]
 - Outlook
     - Manage email messages by using rules.
-Retrieved 19 July 2022, from [Using Rules - Microsoft][usingRulesM]
+Retrieved from [Using Rules - Microsoft][usingRulesM]
     - Manage and organize: Search.
-Retrieved 19 July 2022, from [Search -
+Retrieved from [Search - Microsoft][searchMicrosoft]
-      Microsoft][searchMicrosoft]
     - Manage and organize: Clean up Inbox.
-Retrieved 19 July 2022, from [Clean up Inbox - Microsoft][cleanup]
+Retrieved from [Clean up Inbox - Microsoft][cleanup]
     - Flag email messages for follow up.
-Retrieve 19 July 2022, from [Flag messages][flagOutlook]
+Retrieve from [Flag messages][flagOutlook]
 - Gmail
     - Create rules to filter your emails.
-Retrieved 19 July 2022, from [Using Rules - Gmail][usingRulesG]
+Retrieved from [Using Rules - Gmail][usingRulesG]
     - Create labels to organize Gmail.
-Retrieved 19 July 2022, from [Create Labels - Google][createLabels]
+Retrieved from [Create Labels - Google][createLabels]
     - Group emails into conversations.
-Retrieved 19 July 2022, from [Group emails - Google][groupEmails]
+Retrieved from [Group emails - Google][groupEmails]
     - Search in Gmail.
-Retrieved 19 July 2022, from [Search -
+Retrieved from [Search - Gmail][searchGmail]
-      Gmail][searchGmail]
     - Create & manage Tasks in Google Calendar.
-Retrieved 19 July 2022, from
-      [Create & manage Tasks][tasksGmail]
+Retrieved from [Create & manage Tasks][tasksGmail]

 ## Introduction